devanshv-code/Exception-Handling/README.md

 4. Corrupt data files.
 ## Error and Exception
-errors cannot be handled but exception can be handled using exception handling syntax.
+Errors cannot be handled but exception can be handled using exception handling syntax.
 #### example of error is :
 print("hello)
 ## What is Exception Handling ?